Francesco di Paola, the simple boy who became the beloved patron saint of Calabria

 Francesco di Paola, the deprivation and the solitary life

-At the end of that experience he had, in his heart, already embraced the dream and the mission of founding his own spiritual movement (we refer to the future Order of Minimi), starting from the idea of a very hard hermit’s life, consisting of extreme deprivation, sacrifice and abstinence 😰 .
+At the end of that experience he had, in his heart, already embraced the dream and the mission of founding his own spiritual movement (we refer to the future Order of Minimi).
+He started from the idea of a very hard hermit’s life, consisting of extreme deprivation, sacrifice and abstinence.

 After a “training trip” with his parents in Assisi, Loreto, Rome, a passage in the benedictine abbey of Montecassino, he returned to Paola to retire to a savage place and begin a solitary life.